Drug Comparison

 Adherence considerationsDaily pill burdenWeekly injection schedule

-The convenience advantage of orforglipron is significant and could dramatically expand the population willing to initiate obesity pharmacotherapy.
-Many patients who decline injectable therapy may accept an oral pill, potentially addressing the large gap between the number of people eligible for and actually receiving treatment.
+The convenience advantage of Foundayo is significant and has already begun to expand the population willing to initiate obesity pharmacotherapy.
+Many patients who decline injectable therapy are willing to accept an oral pill, addressing the large gap between the number of people eligible for and actually receiving treatment.

 Eli Lilly Portfolio Strategy